A four-volume field guide with over 7000 images of NGC objects.

 Portland, Oregon.
 August 2020.

-For more information or to order your copy of the Field Guide, email to us at firstname.lastname@example.org
+For more information, email to us at firstname.lastname@example.org